Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Classical codecs

 \section{Classical codecs}

-We generate H.265 and H.264 results using version v3.4.8 of ffmpeg~\citep{ffmpeg}.
-When comparing to neural codecs in the low-latency setting, we also choose a low-latency setting that only allows I-frames and P-frames and fix the GoP size to 12.
-We use various encoder presets.
+We generate H.265 and H.264 results using version v3.4.8 of ffmpeg \citep{ffmpeg}.
+When comparing to neural codecs in the P-frame setting, we also choose a low-latency setting that only allows I-frames and P-frames and fix the GoP size to 12.
+By default, we use the encoder presets ``veryslow''; to study the trade-off between encoding compute and compression performance we vary it between ``veryslow'' and ``ultrafast''.
 Example commands are

 for H.264 and

 for H.265.
 We also compress the test sequences with the HM reference implementation of HEVC, using the ``lowlatencyP'' setting with a fixed GoP size of 12.

 As baselines for the neural B-frame codecs, we also relax the GoP and frame-type restrictions for the classical codecs, using the default random-access settings with B-frames and variable GoP size.